-Current Class III Director
+Class III Director

-Frank M. Reynolds, 49, has been our Chairman of the Board of Directors, Chief Executive Officer, President and Chief Financial Officer since October 2010 and CEO of InVivo Therapeutics Holdings Corp., our wholly-owned subsidiary, since 2005.
+Frank M. Reynolds, 50, has been our Chairman of the Board of Directors, Chief Executive Officer, President and Chief Financial Officer since October 2010 and CEO of InVivo Therapeutics Holdings Corp., our wholly-owned subsidiary, since 2005.
 He is an Executive Board Member of the Irish American Business Chamber and has served on the board of the Special Olympics of Massachusetts, Philadelphia Cares, and Wharton Consulting Partners.
 Mr. Reynolds brings to the Board over 25 years of executive management experience.
 From November 2002 until May 2005, he was the Director of Global Business Development at Siemens Corporation where he had global responsibilities for new business.
 In 1999, he founded and served as CEO of Expand the Knowledge, Inc., an IT consulting company with a focus on life sciences.
-Mr. Reynolds filed for personal bankruptcy in 2003, which was discharged in August 2003.
 Mr. Reynolds suffered an injury to his spine in 1992.
-While recovering from this injury, he took the opportunity to earn two Master's degrees and he currently holds a Master of Business Administration from Sloan Fellows Program in Global Innovation and Leadership - 2006, Massachusetts Institute of Technology; a Master's of Science in Technology Management - 2005, The Wharton School of Business, University of Pennsylvania; a Master's of Science in Engineering - 2003, University of Pennsylvania; a Master's of Science in Health Administration - 1996; Saint Joseph's University; and a Master's of Science in Psychology - 1994, Chestnut Hill College.
+While recovering from this injury, he took the opportunity to earn two Master's degrees and he currently holds a Master of Business Administration from Sloan Fellows Program in Global Innovation and Leadership - 2006, Massachusetts Institute of Technology; a Master's of Science in Technology Management - 2005, The Wharton School of Business, University of Pennsylvania; a Master's of Science in Management Information Systems - 2001, Temple University; a Master's of Science in Health Administration - 1996; Saint Joseph's University; and a Master's of Science in Psychology - 1994, Chestnut Hill College.
 He also has a Bachelor of Science in Marketing - 1984, Rider University.
-In addition to his management experience, Mr. Reynold's executive role at our company provides him a deep knowledge of the day-to-day business and long-term strategy of our company.
+In addition to his management experience, Mr. Reynolds' executive role at our company provides him a deep knowledge of the day-to-day business and long-term strategy of our company.